-In the new situation storage of heat and cold, and smart (peer-to-peer) exchange of several kinds of energy carriers (among others: water and electricity) most probably will become crucial.
+In the new situation storage of heat and cold, and smart (peer-to-peer) exchange of several kinds of energy carriers like water and electricity will most probably become crucial.
 Roadmaps for stepwise transition towards such a system, securing energy delivery and guaranteeing payable prices have to be derived from thorough monitoring and evaluation of these processes.
 Analysis of potential carbon-free urban energy systems give rise to many questions.
 What are their essential characteristics?
 What different approaches could be chosen and in which aspects do they differ?
 What problems are encountered in the realization of the ambitions?
 Which stakeholders are involved?
 To which extent does the new system become more resilient than the former fossil-fuel based energy?
 Which recommendations can be made for (urban) regions that face the unavoidable transition towards innovative more resilient energy systems?

 - Ivens, W. & Boesten S. (2019).
 Van lineaire naar circulaire energievoorziening (in Dutch).

 - Gerard, B., Herbschleb, B., Kistemaker, R., & Snijder, R. (2019).
 De potentie van synthetische kerosine als alternatieve brandstof voor de luchtvaart.
 Onderzoek uitgevoerd in opdracht van Beraad Vlieghinder Moet Minder (BVM2), Eindhoven, NL.
 The potential of synthetic kerosene as an alternative fuel for aviation (in Dutch).
 Unpublished Bachelor's Thesis, Open Universiteit, Heerlen, NL.

 - Ivens, W. (2018).
 Hoe kan een vervuilende kolenmijn jouw huis duurzaam verwarmen?
 Presentation Universiteit van Nederland (in Dutch).